RusJJ/GOOMPS/README.md

 # What is this mod?
 Just a PC-port of GOOMPS by RedBrumbler.
+[Quest version.](https://github.com/RedBrumbler/GOOMPS)

 GetOutOfMyPersonalSpace (GOOMPS) is a mod that will make monkeys that get too close be invisible, forcing them to respect your personal space!